Search results

 One of the most beneficial ways to use AI tools might not be for writing tasks, but rather to learn.
 If you can ramp up on the source material and subject domain using these tools, this learning could prime your faculties enough to make writing itself easy.

-You might be thinking, it’s okay if there are errors in the content.
-I’ll just review it with SMEs and they’ll catch everything.
-However, reviewers might LGTM your doc (“Looks good to me!”) without fully understanding everything.
+However, be careful with rubber-stamp reviewers who approve your content but actually lack knowledge to verify it.
+These false reviewers might LGTM your doc (“Looks good to me!”) without fully understanding everything.
 This short video demonstrates this phenomenon:

 For example, let’s say you’re writing a doc explaining how users do something really complex.
 You’ve used AI tools to navigate your way through this topic, and you generate a first draft and send it to SMEs for review.
 However, the SME’s knowledge is so specialized, they only really know about 75% of what your doc covers.
 There are paragraphs and explanations here and there that are beyond the SME’s domain expertise.
 Unless the SME flags these unknowns as “I don’t know if this is true or not,” there’s a high chance that this AI-generated content makes its way to publication.